well-typed/ghc-events-analyze/doc/blogpost/introducing.md

    completes and the second thread gets 97% of CPU (`ghc-events-analyze` also generates the same report in textual form with precise values for each block).
-4. The thread lifetime of each thread is also immediately clear.
+4. The lifetime of each thread is also immediately clear.

 Instrumentation
 ---------------

 If we instrument our code, we can improve this diagram in a number of ways.
 We can use `labelThread` from `GHC.Conc` to give our threads names, so that it becomes easier to see what's what.

-Moreover, `ghc-events-analyze` supports user events.
-To use these user events mark the start of a user event with
+Moreover, `ghc-events-analyze` lets us give labels to periods of time during execution which we can then visualise or get statistics on.
+To label a period of time we use the event tracing functions from `Debug.Trace`.
+We mark the start of a period with

     traceEventIO "START <eventName>"